-What is taught?
 At Toft Hill Primary, we recognise the importance of PE in preparing children to be physically confident in a way which supports their everyday health and fitness.
-As one of the foundation subjects taught in primary schools, we give the learning of PE the prominence it requires.
+As one of the foundation subjects taught in primary schools, we give the teaching and learning in PE the prominence it requires.

-We follow the National Curriculum for Computing, which aims to ensure that all children:
+We follow the National Curriculum for PE, which aims to ensure that all children:

 We teach PE progressively ensuring that skills are developed through the following topics: dance, invasion games, gymnastics, outdoor and adventurous activity, swimming, athletics, net and wall games and striking and fielding games.
-In addition to this it is essential that children develop an understanding of a healthy lifestyle and make connections between physical health and a healthy mind with the vision that children will continue to adopt a healthy lifestyle into their adult life.
+In addition we teach and encourage children to develop an understanding of a healthy lifestyle and make connections between physical health and a healthy mind with the vision that children will continue to adopt a healthy lifestyle into their adult life.

 We teach lessons to ensure that children:

-Why is PE taught in this way?
-The PE curriculum is taught progressively from Reception to Year 6 to ensure that children develop the knowledge and skills required to achieve the end of Key Stage Two expectations.
-Pupils should:
+The PE curriculum is taught progressively from Reception to Year 6 to ensure that children develop the knowledge and skills required to achieve the end of Key Stage 2 expectations.

 Children learn in a safe environment and have a foundation for lifelong physical activity, leaving primary school as physically active.
 Our aim is to prepare pupils for the next stage of their education and for life.